Random Walk Positional Encodings

 RWPE in Practice

-GPS (Rampášek et al., 2022) found RWPE competitive with LapPE and often preferable:
+GPS (Rampášek et al., 2022) evaluated both and found RWPE a strong default:

 Summary

-RWPE is the practical, sign-free alternative to LapPE.
-It encodes local structural fingerprints — cycle membership, clique participation, escape probabilities — through simple sparse power iterations.
-When global position matters, use LapPE; when local structural role matters, use RWPE; when both matter, use both (GPS does this).
+RWPE is the practical, ambiguity-free alternative to LapPE.
+It encodes local structural fingerprints — triangle membership, bipartiteness, local density — through repeated multiplication by the walk matrix, with no eigensolver and nothing to disambiguate.
+The cost is quadratic in \(N\) for the exact diagonal, which is fine at molecule scale and prohibitive at network scale.
+When global position matters, use LapPE; when local structural role matters, use RWPE; when both matter, use both, as GPS does.

 References